Medicare Speech Therapy and Speech Language Pathology Coverage

 Does Medicare pay for speech therapy?

-Yes — if you need speech therapy, Original Medicare’s Parts A and B can both help cover your care depending on the circumstance.
+If you need speech therapy, Original Medicare’s Parts A and B can both help cover your care depending on the circumstances.
 Because Original Medicare covers it, it’s also one of the services that Medicare Advantage (Part C) must provide.
-So rest assured: If it’s included in your Medicare care plan, speech therapy is generally covered similarly to other medically necessary services.
+Speech therapy is generally covered similarly to other medically necessary services.

 Here’s how: